History of the Camino de Santiago

 It was not until the mid-twentieth century when various initiatives began to emerge aimed at recovering the Camino from oblivion.
 Thanks to a new interest of the administrations, the visits of the Pope to Santiago in the 80s, the emergence of multiple associations and brotherhoods and the declaration of World Heritage of Humanity in 1987, the Camino de Santiago rose from decadence to become the most important pilgrimage in the western world.

-We cannot forget the figure of one of the great promoters of the revival of modern pilgrimages on the French Way, the parish priest of O Cebreiro, Elías Valiña.
-The complete responsible for much of the symbology of the new history of the Camino de Santiago, among which stands out the famous
+We cannot overlook the role of one of the key proponents in revitalizing modern pilgrimages along the French Way: the parish priest of O Cebreiro, Elías Valiña.
+He was largely responsible for much of the symbolism associated with the new era of the Camino de Santiago, notably the iconic yellow arrow.

 At the end of the 70s, Elías began to mark the French Way with yellow arrows, the current symbol of the Jacobean route.
 An anecdote about the parish priest in the Pyrenees became very famous.
 After the Guardia Civil stopped him with a pot of yellow paint in his hand drawing the striking arrows, they asked him what he was doing.
 His answer was “Preparing a great invasion from France”, with which he became a visionary.